vmware-archive/clarity/_documentation/header.md

 ### Using Headers

-The Clarity can include the following elements, placed from left to right:
+The Clarity header can include the following elements, placed from left to right:

 {: .list}
 - Product identification